Skip to main content

 This is useful for agents that handle sensitive data or are still in development.

-• Agents can belong to a group
+• Agents can belong to a team

 Agent-to-agent access